sentenzo/tubic/README.md

  - overweight — installing TarTube once took me something about half an hour
  - console-only — so I was unable to recomend it to my elderly relatives and non-IT friends
  - comercial
- - server-side component — so at some point you find your tool turned into a pumpkin because the servers are down
+ - server-side component — so at some point you find your tool turned into a pumpkin because the servers are down (that's exactly what happaned with me once)
  - overly complex GUI (again elderly relatives won't appriciate)

-So I feel an unfulfilled demand for a very simple tool, which would:
+I feel an unfulfilled demand for a very simple tool, which would:
-- -be able to download both video and audio from a YouTube link
+- -be able to download both video and audio by a YouTube link
 - -have a simple GUI (the less buttons — the better)
 - -be portable (ideally: packed in a single executable)

-The features I (subjectively) consider redundant for my subset of use cases:
+The features I (subjectively) consider redundant:
 - sequential download from a list of links
 - post-processing (`video: 1080p → 780p` or `audio: 320 kbps → 96 kbps`)
 - converting formats (`mp4 → mkv` or `webm → mp3`)